pscally1005/pscally1005.github.io/_posts/delete/2023-07-09-spinach-meatloaf.markdown

 - dijon
 - roast
 - monday
-Description: This meatloaf is a little unorthodox, adding a whole pound of chopped spinach.
-It's a great alternative to my <a href="bbq-meatloaf">Classic BBQ Meatloaf with Lemon Roasted Broccoli</a>, containing more vegetables but still the same great flavor.
+Description: This meatloaf is a little unorthodox, adding a whole pound of chopped <a href="/misc/veggies#spinach-fresh">spinach</a>.
+It's a great alternative to my <a href="bbq-meatloaf">Classic BBQ Meatloaf with Lemon Roasted Broccoli</a>, containing more <a href="/misc/veggies">vegetables</a> but still the same great flavor.
 It also doesn't use BBQ sauce, so this is good for when you've run out.
-I've paired it with some roasted butternut squash to act as a vegetable and <a href="/misc/carbs">carb</a> side.
+I've paired it with some roasted <a href="/misc/veggies#butternut-squash">butternut squash</a> to act as a <a href="/misc/veggies">vegetable</a> and <a href="/misc/carbs">carb</a> side.
 For a breakdown of that classic meatloaf recipe, see <a href="/misc/meatloaf-experiment">The Effect of Different Breadcrumbs on Meatloaf</a>
 Instructions:
 - Preheat your oven to 350F.
 Line 2 bread pans with parchment for the meatloaf, and line a large cookie sheet with parchment for the squash